 WYIS challenges students to build a solid foundation by critical thinking, group work, and a diverse offering of studies.
 An emphasis on character development is present throughout the school, and students are challenged to consider their own gifts and talents and how they can impact the world around them.

 Beginning in 2003, South Lake international School (SLIS) opened with seven students in Wuchang.
 Within two years, SLIS moved to a more spacious campus in the WEDZ within San Jiao Hu Elementary School.
 By 2007, SLIS changed its name to Wuhan Yangtze International School (WYIS).
 In 2008, WYIS received full accreditation status and in 2011 its official international school license from the national government of the PRC.
 Partnering with the WEDZ government, the new campus construction began in 2012 with school beginning in the new campus in January 2014.
 WYIS’ diverse community has come from more than 35 countries and territories around the globe during its history.

-WYIS’ mission is to educate the whole child socially, spiritually, intellectually, physically, and emotionally to become a dynamic individual of truth and excellence who positively contributes to society.
 As such, a variety of opportunities are provided for students both inside and outside of the classroom.
 WYIS also believes that parental involvement is a key indicator of successful learning.